rust-lang-deprecated/failure/README.md

 ## Requirements

-Both failure and derive-fail are intended to compile on all stable versions of Rust newer than 1.18.0, as well as the latest beta and the latest nightly.
+Both failure and failure_derive are intended to compile on all stable versions of Rust newer than 1.18.0, as well as the latest beta and the latest nightly.
 If either crate fails to compile on any version newer than 1.18.0, please open an issue.

 failure is **no_std** compatible, though some aspects of it (primarily the `Error` type) will not be available in no_std mode.